mdn/content/files/en-us/web/javascript/reference/global_objects/symbol/isconcatspreadable/index.md

 ## Description

-The `[Symbol.isConcatSpreadable]` symbol (`Symbol.isConcatSpreadable`) can be defined as an own or inherited property and its value is a boolean.
+The `[Symbol.isConcatSpreadable]` property can be defined as an own or inherited property and its value is a boolean.
 It can control behavior for arrays and array-like objects:

 - For array objects, the default behavior is to spread (flatten) elements. `Symbol.isConcatSpreadable` can avoid flattening in these cases.
 - For array-like objects, the default behavior is no spreading or flattening. `Symbol.isConcatSpreadable` can force flattening in these cases.